aspnetboilerplate/aspnetboilerplate/doc/WebSite/Developing-MultiTenant-SaaS-ASP.NET-CORE-Angular5.md

 ASP.NET Boilerplate provides templates to make a project startup easier.
 We create the startup template from https://aspnetboilerplate.com/Templates

-I selected ASP.NET Core 2.x, Angular and checked "Authentication".
+I selected **ASP.NET Core 2.x**, **Angular** and checked **"Include login, register, user, role and tenant management pages"**.
 It creates a ready and working solution for us including a login page, navigation and a bootstrap based layout.
 After download and open the solution with Visual Studio 2017+, we see a layered solution structure including a unit test project.

 ### Solution structure

 First, we select **EventCloud.Web** as startup project.
-Solution comes with Entity Framework Core Code-First Migrations.
-So, (after restoring nuget packages) we open the Package Manager Console (PMC) and run Update-Database command to create the database.
+Solution comes with **Entity Framework Core Code-First Migrations**.
+So, (after restoring nuget packages) we open the Package Manager Console (PMC) and run **Update-Database** command to create the database.

-Package Manager Console's Default project should be EventCloud.EntityFrameworkCore (since it contains the migrations).
-This command creates EventCloud database in local SQL Server (you can change connection string from web.config file).
+Package Manager Console's Default project should be **EventCloud.EntityFrameworkCore** (since it contains the migrations).
+This command creates **EventCloud** database in local SQL Server (you can change connection string in **appsettings.json** file).

 Now, we can run the application.
 We see the pre-built login page.
-We can enter default as tenancy name, admin as user and 123qwe as password to login.
+We can enter **Default** as tenancy name, **admin** as user name and **123qwe** as password to login.

-After login, we see the basic bootstrap based layout consists of two pages: Home and About
+After login, we see the basic bootstrap based layout.

 This is a localized UI with a dynamic menu.
 Angular layout, routing and basic infrastructure are properly working.
 I got this project as a base for the event cloud project.